Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 Source: [GRAPE-6: Massively-Parallel Special-Purpose Computer for Astrophysical Particle Simulations](https://academic.oup.com/pasj/article/55/6/1163/2056223)

 ### System Design Overview

 The N-Body Simulator is implemented on an `XCVC1902 AMD Versal Adaptive SoC` device on the VCK190 board.
 The simulator consists of PL HLS datamover kernels from the AMD Vitis Utility Library (`mm2s_mp` and `s2mm_mp`), custom HLS kernels that enable packet switching (`packet_sender` and `packet_receiver`), and a 400 tile AI Engine design.
-Additionaly, the design consists of host applications that enable the entire design, verify the data coming out of the AI Engine, and run the design for multiple timesteps.
+Also, the design consists of host applications that enable the entire design, verify the data coming out of the AI Engine, and run the design for multiple timesteps.

 ![alt text](images/System_diagram.PNG)

 #### Dataflow

 * The host applications store input data (`i` and `j`) in global memory (DDR) and turn on the PL HLS kernels (running at 300 MHz) and the AI Engine graph (running at 1GHz).
 * Data moves from DDR to the dual-channel HLS datamover kernel `mm2s_mp`.
 The `i` data goes into one channel and the `j` data goes into the other channel.
 Here, data movement switches from AXI-MM to AXI-Stream.
 The read/write bandwith of DDR is set to the default 0.04 Gbps.
 * The AI Engine graph performs packet switching on the `input_i` data, so the `i` data must be packaged appropriately before going to the AI Engine.
 So from the `mm2s_mp` kernel, the data streams to the HLS `packet_sender` kernel.
 The `packet_sender` kernel sends a packet header and appropriately asserts `TLAST` before sending packets of `i` data to the 100 `input_i` ports in the AI Engine.